 Quadratic Equation Using Completing The Square Method

-Factorization method cannot solve all quadratic equations as it has a limited range of application.
-However, completing the square method has a wide range of application and can be referred to as a general method.
-It can be used to solve quadratic equations which cannot be solved by the factorization method.
+The factorization method cannot solve all quadratic equations as it has limited applications.
+However, completing the square method has many applications and can be referred to as a general method.
+It can be used to solve quadratic equations that the factorisation method cannot solve.

 Example 1